rolypolytoy/picht/README.md

 plt.show()
 ```

-The visualization is beautiful, and shows cross-over based demagnification like in real-world electrostatic lenses:
+The visualization is beautiful, and shows cross-over based demagnification of spherical aberrations, like in real-world electrostatic lenses:
 ![Electron_Trajectory](https://github.com/user-attachments/assets/c7624809-dc87-4094-83ca-65bb778f4e36)
 Over 80 out of the 100 electrons focus at the focal point around 140 units, with a spot size of a few hundred nanometers, coming from a 15 micrometer diameter spread initially.
 This is comparable to the demagnification actual scanning electron microscopes do internally, and so this system is a good reference for actual SEM geometries.